-Whether you're a teacher looking to make extra money over the summer or a student who needs a summer job, there are many jobs where you can work with animals.
+Whether you're a teacher looking to make extra money over the summer or a student, who needs a summer job, there are many summer jobs where you can work with animals.
 The work can be extremely fulfilling, but keep in mind that working with animals can be physically demanding.
 If you're okay with hard work, check out the six jobs below.

 Veterinary Clinic Assistants